Kidney infection (Pyelonephritis) symptoms, treatment and prevention

 Anyone can get a kidney infection, but it is more common in some people, such as:

-- People who have nerve or spinal cord damage that keeps them from feeling pain in and around their urinary tract: This can keep them from noticing symptoms of a bladder infection, which can lead to a kidney infection.
+- People who have nerve or spinal cord damage that prevents them from feeling pain in and around their urinary tract: This can keep them from noticing symptoms of a bladder infection, which can lead to a kidney infection.

-- People who use a catheter (a thin, flexible tube) to drain urine from their bladder
+- People who use a catheter (a thin, flexible tube) to drain urine from their bladder.

 - People with vesicoureteral reflux (VUR): People with VUR have urinary tracts that allow urine to flow backwards from the bladder to the kidneys.